John Washington: Colony of Virginia

 Westmoreland County voters first elected Washington as one of their representatives in the House of Burgesses in 1665, and he continually won re-election until his death more than a decade later.
 He served alongside planters Isaac Allerton, Gerrard Fowke and his cousin Nicholas Spencer.

 In 1672, Washington received promotion to lieutenant colonel in the local militia, as relations with Native Americans again became troubled.
-(Settlers in the Northern Neck area had been massacred in 1622 and 1644) In 1675 (by which time Washington's rank had increased to colonel), he and fellow Virginia planter and militia officer Isaac Allerton and Maryland Major Trueman led retaliation against Maryland natives who had killed three Virginia colonists after a trade dispute.
+(Settlers in the Northern Neck area had been massacred in 1622 and 1644.)
+In 1675 (by which time Washington's rank had increased to colonel), he and fellow Virginia planter and militia officer Isaac Allerton and Maryland Major Trueman led retaliation against Maryland natives who had killed three Virginia colonists after a trade dispute.
 During a planned parley with the disgruntled opposition and their allied American Indian leaders, Maryland militia killed at least five surrendered or parleying Doeg and Susquehannock warriors.
 For his efforts suppressing Native Americans, the Susquehannock gave John the nickname of "Town Destroyer".
-Some eight decades later, during the French-Indian War, the Seneca would bestow the same title upon Washington's great-grandson, George, for both his own prowess in warfare against the tribes, and in remembrance of the destruction incurred by his ancestor.
+Some eight decades later, during the French-Indian War, the Seneca would bestow the same title upon Washington's great-grandson, George, for both his own prowess in warfare against the tribes, and in remembrance of the destruction inflicted by his ancestor.

 The incident and resultant raids later contributed to Bacon's Rebellion in 1676, during which Col. Washington supported Governor William Berkeley.
 During the rebellion, Bacon's forces plundered Washington's estate, among others.
 Following Bacon's death and the suppression of Bacon's Rebellion, an investigating commission criticized Governor William Berkeley, who returned to England, so John's cousin Nicholas Spencer who had traveled with Berkeley to Virginia, became Virginia's acting governor.
 However, Washington died within months, as discussed below.

 Marriage and family

 John Washington married three times.
-He married in late 1658 Anne Pope (St. Mary, Province of Maryland, 1635-1667), daughter of Nathaniel Pope (England, 1603-Cliffs, Westmoreland County, Virginia) and wife Lucy (?-aft.
+He married in late 1658 Anne Pope (St. Mary, Province of Maryland, 1635–1667), daughter of Nathaniel Pope (England, 1603-Cliffs, Westmoreland County, Virginia) and wife Lucy (?-aft.
 1660).

 They had the following children together: